 About

-A solution to reducing statistical reporting errors is to write scientific papers using reproducible software solutions like R Markdown.
-However, there are some downsides to using software like R Markdown or Quarto.
-It is more difficult to collaborate with others and I often prefer to use software dedicated to writing papers, such as Microsoft Word.
+A solution to reducing statistical reporting errors is to write scientific papers using reproducible software solutions like R Markdown or Quarto.
+However, there are some downsides to using this kind of software.
+It is often more difficult to collaborate with others because not everyone in the team knows how to work with this kind of software and the software is not as feature rich as more well-known text editors such as Microsoft Word or Google Docs.

 tidystats is my attempt at producing a user-friendly solution to the problems of incorrect and incomplete statistics reporting.